rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-17-Thurs-Mindful-Snacking.md

 Once you understand your why, there are a few things to ensure mindful snacking.

 One way I mindfully snack is by cutting and preparing my vegetables and fruit.
 After, I put it at eye level in the fridge.
-Anytime I open it the refrigerator, the first thing I see is easily accessible prepared veggies and fruit.
+Anytime I open the refrigerator, the first thing I see is easily accessible prepared veggies and fruit.

 “Snacker” is in my DNA and honestly always will be.
 However, I need to moderate the amount I eat so I am not mindlessly consuming.
 I practice plating my snacks.
 Taking a whole bag of crackers to the couch to work on something or to watch TV never ends well.
 Plating my snacks sets me up to avoid overconsumption.